 Green Ribbon Science Panel Members

 The Green Ribbon Science Panel (GRSP) consists of members with various expertise, and advises the Department on topics related to Green Chemistry, such as the implementation of the Safer Consumer Products regulations.
-To view the current GRSP members visit: https://dtsc.ca.gov/grsp/former-green-ribbon-science-panel-members-2/
+To view the former GRSP members visit: https://dtsc.ca.gov/grsp/former-green-ribbon-science-panel-members-2/

 As the Safer Consumer Products program moves forward and matures, the GRSP may also tackle other topics.
 They will also continue to advise the Departament on a variety of scientific and technical matters related to Green Chemistry.